Pwn3rzs/.github/profile/README.md

 We’re excited to have you on board.
 Feel free to dive into our repositories, join our forums, and contribute to the community. 🔓

 Stay curious and keep hacking! ✌️

+---

+**A Final Word**
+We want to make it crystal clear: we do this **not for money**.
+Our goal is to **share knowledge and tools freely** with the community.
+We will **never allow profit** to influence the direction of our work or community.
+We do not support or condone malicious intent, malware creation, or using our tools for harmful purposes.
+The **responsibility for how our work is used rests solely on the individual**.
+Always be ethical and responsible in your actions.